Zero-Tang/NoirVisor/src/svm_core/readme.md

 In future, NoirVisor has following plans:

 - Implement SVM-Nesting (This will be a long term project.)
-- Implement NPT-based Stealth Inline Hook
+- Implement Customizable VM based on SVM-Core.

 # SVM-Nesting Algorithm (Incomplete Version) for Global Hypervision
 To nest another working hypervisor is the highest focus of Project NoirVisor.
 However, starting from the repository creation, this goal has not been satisfied yet.
 Here, I will state down the algorithm and it will be updated in future as problems arises. <br>